zac-perry/Go-Dijkstras-Algorithm/README.md

 - [ ] shortest distance from source to all vertices
 - [ ] shortest path from the source to each reachable node.
 If multiple exist, just print one
 - [ ] Test on the hydra machine to make sure it works (grading purposes)
+- [ ] Update Documentation + comments for functions

 NOTE:
 - Input here is slightly different.
 The last number in the file is the source